quickpod/gensyn/README.md

 ## 5. Run the Node

 > [!NOTE]
-> If you've already logged in to Gensyn via Alchemy before (and have a working `swarm.pem`), steps 6 and 7
+> If you've already logged in to Gensyn via Alchemy before (and have a working `swarm.pem`), this will automatically skip steps 6 and 7

 Start Gensyn Node: